Bob Haak (art expert): Family and World War II

 Haak was the son of Jur Haak and Jet van Eek.
 His father was a footballer in the Netherlands national team, and a record high jumper and both parents were teachers at the Montesorri school in Amsterdam.
 The whole family were active in the resistance during the Germany occupation.

 In August 1943, Bob was arrested while trying to deliver a Jan Campert book to some family friends.
 The Nazis raided his parents house that night and, finding falsified documents (though failing to find the two Jewish people in hiding in the house), deported them to separate concentration camps.

 His mother died of "malaria" in Reichenbach in December 1944, his father died of exhaustion in Sachsenhausen in January 1945.
+Netwerk Oorlogsbronnen records Langenbielau as Henriette's place of death on 6 December 1944 and Sachsenhausen as Jurriaan's place of death on 30 January 1945; confirmation of the stated causes of death remains needed.